d12frosted/elpa-mirror/gnu/embark-readme.txt

   where you can accumulate an ad hoc list of targets for these commands to work on.

-  The selection is controlled by using the `embark-select' action (which must be run as an action through `embark-act'), bound to `SPC' in `embark-general-map' so that it is always available.
+  The selection is controlled by using the `embark-select' action, bound to `SPC' in `embark-general-map' so that it is always available (you can also give `embark-select' a global key binding if you wish; when called directly, not as an action for `embark-act', it will select the first target at point).
 Calling this action on a target toggles its membership in the current buffer's Embark selection; that is, it adds it to selection if not selected and removes it from the selection if it was selected.
 Whenever the selection for a buffer is non-empty, the commands `embark-act-all', `embark-export' and `embark-collect' will act on the selection.

   To deselect all selected targets, you can use the `embark-select' action through `embark-act-all', since this will run `embark-select'